cltl/ma-communicative-robots/projects/memory/README.md

 `run_prompts.py` will save the results in the directory `./results/original` or `./results/ours`, depending on how you first run the script.
 In the directory you'll find directories named `<MODEL>_<PROMPT>`.
 For example, at the moment you'll find two directories there: `t0pp_baseline` and `t5.1.1.lm100k.base_baseline`, in `./results/original/` These are running `t0pp` and `t5.1.1.lm100k.base` with the `baseline` prompt, on the original dataset.

+You can evaluate the accuracy of the five prompts, by running `evaluation.py`.
+You should choose the prompt that has the best average score on the validation split.
+And now this is your best prompt.
+So you'll write this prompt in the code `run_prompts.py`, and then make a PR.
+You'll also write the final prompt results (i.e., val (acc) and test (acc)) in [evaluation.md](./evaluation/evaluation.md).

+There are other metrics (i.e., bleu, rouge, f1, etc.) that we want to evaluate on.
+Nihed is currently working hard on implementing them.

 Good luck.
 As always, contact Tae if you have further questions.

 ## [`evaluation.py`](./evaluation.py)